cjmackey/carlcm/README.md

 interleaves apt packages from different modules, then each module's `main` method is run.
 I might add something for Consul service definitions.

+The current way of invoking modules... which is pretty ugly but it
+works:

 ```python
 import carlcm